China Analysts Say Vatican’s Agreement With the Chinese Communist Party Ignores Negative Realities

 “We know to what appalling consequences appeasement led,” he said.

-The vice chairman of the U.K.’s All Party Parliamentary Groups on Uyghurs is also incensed by the Vatican’s silence in the face of the CCP’s oppression of the Uyghurs, an dialogue-driven approach that Lord Alton called “beyond belief.”
+The vice chairman of the U.K.’s All Party Parliamentary Group on Uyghurs is also incensed by the Vatican’s silence in the face of the CCP’s oppression of the Uyghurs, a dialogue-driven approach that Lord Alton called “beyond belief.”

 A Hong Kong priest, speaking to the Register on condition of anonymity due to the CCP restrictions on free speech there, said the CCP “is not patient; rather it is cunning.”
 The Vatican, he stressed, is not dealing with the Chinese, but rather the same CCP that “destroyed Chinese culture in the Cultural Revolution, that has the Soviet ideology.”